-A supplementary registration is a special type of registration that may be used "to correct an error in a copyright registration or to amplify the information given in a registration," including a renewal registration.
-17 U.S.C. § 408(d); 37 C.F.R. § 202.6(b)(ii).
-Specifically, it identifies an error or omission in an existing registration and places the corrected information or additional information in the public record.
+A supplementary registration is a special type The use of a registration that may be used "-to correct an error in a copyright registration or to amplify the information given in a registration," including a renewal registration.; Specifically, it identifies an error records is more limited than for other registration records.
+A party seeking to correct or omission in an existing registration and places the corrected information or additional information in the public amplify a renewal registration record.